BogdanPasterak/my_heap_sort/README.md

-# my_heap_sort
+# My Heap Sort

+Author: __Bogdan Pasterak__

 An attempt to improve the heap sorting algorithm